eth-p/uni-chip8/docs/Index.md

 Refers to the criteria, "*detailed use cases for all major features planned for the next release*".

-## General Usage
+## General Usage by Users and Markers

 For release submissions where we include a zip of the repository, please view the [User Manual](project/User-Manual.md) to setup your copy.

-The user manual will include:
+The user manual will include instructions for:

-- Instructions in how to run the source code.
+- how to run the source code for the visualizer website.
-- Instructions in how to run the automated tests.
+- how to run the automated tests.

 ## Changelog